quasarstream/PHP-FFmpeg-video-streaming/README.md

 $dash->saveToCloud($api, $field_name, null, $method, $headers, $options);
 ```
-- **NOTE:** For more information about options visit [here](http://docs.guzzlephp.org/en/stable/request-options.html).
+- **NOTE:** For more information about options see [here](http://docs.guzzlephp.org/en/stable/request-options.html).

-It can also be passed a path to save a copy files on the local path:
+It can also be passed a path to save a copy of files on your local computer/server:

 ``` php
 $save_to = '/var/www/media/videos/hls/test.m3u8';